Tugaske, Sask. — Nestled between the small rural communities of Eyebrow and Elbow, you’ll find the heart of guitar making in Saskatchewan.

 Listen to Freeman on Behind the Headlines:

-The village might seem like an unlikely destination at first glance, but it has become a haven for hundreds of students eager to learn the art of making a stringed instrument by hand at a vocational school Freeman built from the ground up.
+The village might seem like an unlikely destination at first glance, but it has become a haven for hundreds of students eager to learn the art of making a stringed instrument by hand at a school Freeman built from the ground up.

 “I’ve made guitars, harps, violins, ukuleles, mandolins, bouzoukis, hammered dulcimers, Appalachian dulcimers… This is a really cool way to make a living,” Freeman says with a smile.